mattvenn/multi_project_tools/README.md

 * runs formal proof on wrapper
 * checks wrapper md5sum is correct
 * TODO checks final gds is correct size, has correct io, has correct number of tristate buffers
+    * run lvs against powered verilog and gds - check pass
+    * search powered verilog for module interface and

+### wrapper md5sum

+* if doing an LVS with gds and powered verilog, then is there any point in doing md5sum on wrapper?

 ## Collect projects